nodefluxio/ios-sdk-face-liveness/README.md

 ## Going Live

-Before you submit to the App Store, follow the steps in the Identifai dashboard to get ready for using Button in production!
+Before you submit to the App Store, follow the steps in the Identifai dashboard to get ready for using Nodeflux iOS Liveness SDK in production!

 ## Questions?